 InfiniSynapse sits in Wave 3.
 The product is built on a fourth-generation LLM-Native RAG architecture and a purpose-built query language called InfiniSQL, optimized for how LLMs actually plan analytical work.
 The point is not "write SQL for you" — it's "do the analysis for you, and show you the SQL as evidence".

-Modern data analysis using SQL looks nothing like the old loop of write-query, run-query, debug-query, format-results.
+Modern data analysis using SQL — and specifically SQL data analysis with AI when an agent owns the loop — looks nothing like the old loop of write-query, run-query, debug-query, format-results.
 The agent handles each of those phases, and the analyst's role becomes asking better questions and validating answers.
 Three concrete steps:

 The first failure mode of traditional analytics stacks is data movement: pulling data out of a production database into a warehouse, then into a BI tool, before anyone can ask a question.
 AI data analysts read schemas in place.
 InfiniSynapse connects directly to dozens of mainstream sources, including PostgreSQL, MySQL, SQL Server, Oracle, Snowflake, Supabase, MongoDB, Redis, and ClickHouse, plus tabular files like Excel and CSV.
 The schema indexer reads table structures, column names, primary keys, and foreign-key relationships at connection time, so the agent has the context it needs before you ask the first question.